abednarz210/SQLalchemy_surfs_up/README.md

 #### Precipitation Analysis

-* Start by finding the most recent date in the data set.
+* Find the most recent date in the data set.
-* Using this date, retrieve the last 12 months of precipitation data by querying the 12 preceding months of data.
+* Retrieve the last 12 months of precipitation data by querying the 12 preceding months of data.
 * Select only the date and prcp values.
 * Load the query results into a Pandas DataFrame and set the index to the date column.
 * Sort the DataFrame values by date.